 Contract: Permanent, part time, 3 days or 22.5 hours per week

 Salary: £34,000 - £37,000 per annum (£20,400 – £22,200 pro rata)

 The Powell Family Foundation (TPFF) is a new charity providing grants to support vision impaired children, young people and their families, to improve their emotional and physical wellbeing, increase their knowledge and skills, promote their independence and enjoy a safe, active and fulfilled life.

-This role will be responsible for providing administrative support to TPFF’s grant giving programme.
+This role will be responsible for supporting TPFF’s grant giving programme.
 The Grants Officer will be involved throughout the grant process from initial enquiry through to monitoring and evaluation.
 This is an exciting new role that will be key to the success of TPFF’s grant programme.

-TPFF is an independent, well-resourced Foundation run by Trustees and staff who are passionate about what we do.
-TPFF aim to demonstrate our values in all that we do.
+TPFF is an independent, well-resourced Foundation run by Trustees and staff who are passionate about what they do.
+TPFF aims to demonstrate its values in all that it does.
 We will be: